 Conservation Volunteers Australia

 Recently, the fund granted $3,000 to the Whitfords Nodes project led by Conservation Volunteers Australia.
-This project aims to rehabilitate and maintain the dunes just north of Hillarys Boat Harbour, and MP+ Staff then got involved in the project in a hands-on capacity in October:
+This project aims to rehabilitate and maintain the dunes just north of Hillarys Boat Harbour, and MP+ Staff then got involved in the project in a hands-on capacity:

 Lions Cancer Institute – Special Children’s Christmas Big Day Out